lougerard/me/_posts/2023-09-23-THM-microsoftwindowshardening.md

 author: CYB3RM3
 name: CYB3RM3 | Microsoft Windows Hardening
 date: 2023-09-23 12:41:15 +0100
-categories: [TryHackMe, Security Engineer]
+categories: [TryHackMe, Network and System Security]
-tags: [Windows, Hardening]
+tags: [Windows, Hardening, Security Engineer]
 ---

 To learn key attack vectors used by hackers and how to protect yourself using different hardening techniques.